Can you contribute code to an open source project?

 If you are slightly less lucky, your manager or department head may not have this delegated authority but at least will know the official set of steps that must be taken within your organisation in order to achieve its consent to contribute your patch to an open source project.

 This will probably mean approaching your organisation’s legal services department.
-They would usually need a determination from some independent body, such as the technology transfer unit, as to the probable value of the intellectual property in question and any liability that the institution may be incurring as a result of this release of its IPR.
+They would usually need a determination as to the probable value of the intellectual property in question and any liability that the institution may be incurring as a result of this release of its IPR.

 Regrettably the steps involved may be numerous, and are almost inevitably peculiar to your organisation.
 Nor do they guarantee that consent will be forthcoming.